ODINN-SciML/ODINN.jl/docs/src/glaciers.md

 ## Initializing glaciers and their climate

 In order to create `Glacier` types with information of a given glacier for a simulation, one can initialize a list of glaciers based on RGI (Randolph Glacier Inventory) IDs.
 Before running this, make sure to have used `Gungnir` to download all the necessary data for those glaciers, or double check that these glaciers are already available on the ODINN server.
+The list of the already processed glaciers can be obtained with `get_rgi_paths()`.

 ```@docs
 Sleipnir.initialize_glaciers